-The only pre-requisites are Python (version ≥ 2.7 or ≥ 3.6) and the Python package manager pip (external modules may have additional dependencies).
+The only pre-requisites are Python (version ≥ 3.8) and the Python package manager pip (version ≥ 20.0).

 To check if you have Python installed, type

 python --version in the shell, and you should get